While I appreciate the convenience of OTC cough medicines, there is no reason to turn to these drugs each time you get a

 To treat cough naturally, you need to achieve these goals:

 - Loosen phlegm and mucus: Your body produces phlegm and mucus to trap harmful substances (such as smoke particles or bacteria).
 Your body then coughs these up, expelling the harmful substances along with them.

 - Reduce inflammation: When harmful substances get into the respiratory system, it defends itself with inflammation.

-- Sooth irritation: Inflammation results in irritation to the airways, which can be very painful.
+- Soothe irritation: Inflammation results in irritation to the airways, which can be very painful.